anicholas1/debit-scheduler-takehome/README.md

+# Notes from Your Fellow Programmer

+## Room for Improvement

+- Account for Federal Holidays.
+I'd like to loop through my possible_debit_days and check them against a dict that contains all federal holidays
+- More comprehensive tests should be added for all months to ensure no edge cases are missed.
+Including leap years.
+- Add support for other periods.
+Weekly, Monthly, etc.
+- Break out some of the date functionality to make the code a bit more readable!

 # Debit Scheduler Take-home

 Welcome!
 If you're reading this, odds are that you're interviewing for a backend engineering role at EarnUp.
 We are excited to continue the conversation!
 Your mission, should you choose to accept, is to build a debit scheduling endpoint for loans.